TheRosettaFoundation/SOLAS-Match/README.md

 The Rosetta Foundation SOLAS Match is a web application.
-It is designed to be accessed by two groups: NGOs seeking to have content translated, and volunteer transators who may complete such tasks.
+It is designed to be accessed by two groups: NGOs seeking to have content translated, and volunteer translators who may complete such tasks.
 Accessed through the browser, the application displays a list of translation tasks previously uploaded to the system.
 A task may have one resource file attached to it which can be downloaded, translated,